Road Closure at 801 Broadway Parking Garage

 Phone: (443) 923-9136

-Dr. Shapiro is the vice president of training, the associate director of the Maternal and Child Health Training Program, "Leadership Education Excellence in Caring for Children with Neurodevelopmental and related Disabilities" (LEND) and director of the Kennedy Krieger Institute/Johns Hopkins University Neurodevelopmental Disabilities Residency Program.
+Dr. Shapiro is the vice president of training, the director of the Maternal and Child Health Training Program, "Leadership Education in Neurodevelopmental and Related Disabilities" (LEND) and director of the Kennedy Krieger Institute/Johns Hopkins University Neurodevelopmental Disabilities Residency Program.
 He is also a professor of pediatrics at the Johns Hopkins University School of Medicine and the Arnold J. Capute, MD, MPH, Chair in neurodevelopmental disabilities.

 Dr. Shapiro attended Boston University's six-year combined liberal arts and medical sciences program.
 After graduation in 1972, he undertook post-doctoral training at the Children's Hospital National Medical Center in Washington, DC, where he was chief resident in pediatrics, and at the Kennedy Krieger Institute.
 He is the vice president of training and is an attending physician at the Kennedy Krieger Institute, St. Agnes Hospital and Johns Hopkins Hospital.